Resources for Curriculum Development

 Each webinar is 15-20 minutes in length and is taught by MHANYS’ Director of Public Policy John Richter.
 The webinars are designed to teach students about the basics of public policy and legislative advocacy.
 Click on the links below to access the webinars:

-Public Policy and Legislative Advocacy Part I Introduces students to the concept of public policy and how governments establish them to solve certain problems in society.
+- Public Policy: What is it? – Introduces students to the concept of public policy and how governments establish them to solve certain problems in society.

-Public Policy and Legislative Advocacy Part II Discusses how advocates play a role in shaping public policy.
+- Advocacy Part 1: The Importance of Your Voice – Discusses how advocates play a role in shaping public policy.

-Public Policy and Legislative Advocacy Part III Describes steps you can take to become an advocate and influence the decision-making process in the state Legislature.
-It also talks about how to schedule and prepare for a meeting with your legislator, how to conduct the meeting and how to follow up
+- Advocacy Part 2: How to Be an Advocate – Describes steps you can take to become an advocate and influence the decision-making process in the state Legislature.
+It also talks about how to schedule and prepare for a meeting with your legislator, how to conduct the meeting and how to follow up afterwards.

 World Mental Health Day Lesson Plans